jaimevalero/zefiro/README.md

 ## Description
-With this project, you can easily create crews for  crew.ai library.
+With this project, you can easily create crews for  crew.ai framework.

 ## Currents crews